+Payers with more than 250 payees must file their annual withholding information electronically.
 Payers filing annual withholding statements (1099s or W2-Gs) electronically should not also send paper statements to the Department.
 In addition, the payer does not need to file an Annual Transmittal of State 1099 Forms (DR 1106) or Annual Reconciliation of Income Tax Withheld on Gaming Winnings (DR 1101) unless a balance is due or requesting a refund (an amount is shown on line 3A or 3B on either form).
 If a balance is due, it can be made by EFT, through Revenue Online, or by mail.
 If mailing a payment, be sure to write the business name, Colorado Account Number (CAN) and form number (DR 1106 Withholding or DR 1101 Withholding) on the check or money order.
 If you are requesting a refund, it is preferable that you send in a paper DR 1093 directly to the Department.

-To file annual withholding statements electronically with the Department, follow these steps:
+To file annual withholding statements electronically with the department, follow these steps: